Vladimir-SS/CSS-Project/README.md

+# Introduction

+The project is a simulation software written in **Python 3.12.0** that emulates the behavior of a computer system's main components, including the **processor**, **memory**, **keyboard**, and **screen** peripherals.
+It provides with the capability to write assembly-like instructions, manipulate data, perform arithmetic and logical operations, control program flow, and interact with peripheral devices through a graphical interface built using **tkinter**.

 # Terms definitions

 - `Register` = Small, fast storage locations directly within the CPU, used to hold temporary data that the processor needs during the execution of programs, such as operands for arithmetic operations, address pointers for accessing memory, or intermediate results and special states of the machine.
 These registers are much faster to access than main memory, which is why processors use them for immediate operations.